-Not every agreement is a binding contract, but every contract has a few necessary parts.
+Not every agreement is a binding contract, but every contract has a few required elements.

-For example, if Alice owns 10 shares of Google GOOG stock and offers to sell some of her shares to Bob, and Bob agrees that he will buy them.
-They do not yet have a contract.
-This is because the Offer was not yet clearly defined – the agreement does not include how many shares, at what price, or when Bob would receive them.
+For example, if Alice owns 10 shares of Google GOOG stock and offers to sell some of her shares to Bob, that it not a valid offer.
+The offer was not clearly defined.
+It would need to include how many shares Alice is offering to sell, at what price, and when Bob would receive them.

 Both parties need to actually intend to make a legally-binding contract.
 This might seem obvious, but this is the key difference between an informal agreement and a binding contract.
 For example, you might have an agreement where you mow your neighbor’s law for $10 a week.
-There is a clear offer and clear acceptance, but since the consideration is so low for both parties, it may not be clear that both parties intended the contract to be legally binding – just an informal agreement.
+There is a clear offer and clear acceptance.
+But if you failed to mow the lawn one week, would your neighbor sue you?
+Probably not.
+What you created is an informal agreement, not a contract.

 - Anyone under the age of 18

-- Someone who went bankrupt in the last 5 years buying something worth more than $6,000 (without telling the other party they went bankrupt)
+- Someone who went bankrupt in the last 5 years buying something worth more than $6,000 (without telling the other party about the bankruptcy)

 - Anyone with a significant mental disability

-There exceptions to these exceptions too – someone under the age of 18 can still enter a binding contract for a “necessity” (like food or shelter), but not for most other things.
+There are exceptions to these guidelines.
+For example, someone under the age of 18 can still enter a binding contract for a necessity, such as food or shelter.

-Even if you have everything else, your contract might still not be valid because it is asking something illegal.
+If a contract is developed and the five previous requirements are included, your contract might still not be valid because it is asking a party to do something illegal.
 For example, you can’t have a legally-binding contract to sell illegal drugs.

 If you want to make sure you have a legal contract, you should always get it in writing.
 More importantly, you should always read the full contract before signing!